DevExpress/dotnet-eud/interface-elements-for-web/articles/gantt/data-editing/modify-resources.md

 ![](~/interface-elements-for-web/images/Gantt/resource-manager.png)

-Type the name of a new resource and click **Add** to add a new resource to the list.
+Type the name of a new resource and click **Add** to add it to the list.

 ![](~/interface-elements-for-web/images/Gantt/new-resource.png)